eclipse-vertx/vert.x/core_manual_java.md

     }).listen(1234, "localhost");

-This is a common pattern throughout the vert.x API.
+This is a common pattern throughout the Vert.x API.

 ### Closing a Net Server